opensearch-project/documentation-website/_security-analytics/usage/rules.md

 If you choose to create the rule manually, you can refer to Sigma's [Rule Creation Guide](https://github.com/SigmaHQ/sigma/wiki/Rule-Creation-Guide) to help understand details for each field.
 * By default, the Visual Editor is displayed.
 Enter the appropriate content in each field and select **Create** in the lower-right corner of the window to save the rule.
-* the Create a rule window also provides the YAML Editor so that you can create the rule directly in a YAML file format.
+* The Create a rule window also provides the YAML Editor so that you can create the rule directly in a YAML file format.
 Select **YAML Editor** and then enter information for the pre-populated field types.

 The alternatives to manually creating a rule, however, make the process easier and faster.
 They involve either importing a rule in a YAML file or duplicating an existing rule and customizing it.
 See the next two sections for detailed steps.